 From 1972 until 1992 I did very little 2D freehand mountable work.
 Most of the 2D work was photography, notebook drawings and scrap book pasteings.
 Then in 1989 I started doing computer graphics.

-This image was computer printed on reinforced vinyl banner material, using a Vutec supper wide format printer, by Impact Imaging.
+This image was computer printed on reinforced vinyl banner material, using a Vutec supper wide format printer, by Impact Imaging (out of business).
 Triangle Coatings, at that time, how Triangle Digital makes ink used to print this image.
 From 1988 to 2003, I worked for Triangle Coatings as their Danacolors product Manager and Communications Coordinator.
 Danacolors product line consisted of artist oils and bulletin enamels.
 These paint products where used by artists for outdoor billboard pictorial painting.
 Unfortunately for both me and hundreds of artists, hand painted billboard images have been replaced by the large format digital printers.

-Study for Paint-X in Color 1993
+Study for Paint-X in Color 1993, 65"x 65".

-Ink on paper
+Ink on canvas

 Both this and the black and white series started in 1992 and are ongoing today.This one is from a group of studies based on the Paint-X in Black and White series.
 In some cases there is a black and whit version one one side of the canvas and a color version on the reverse side.
 These canvases can either be hung on a wall or have a support that allows them to be free standing.

-Study for Paint-X in Black & White1992
+Study for Paint-X in Black & White1992, 65"x 65".

-Ink on paper
+Ink on canvas

 One of a number of studies done for larger hand painted versions on 6' x 6' or larger canvas stretched in a steel frame.
 Each separate dot is placed by hand, a very long, methodical and meditative process.
 These paintings are explorations of Renaissance and Baroque art theory about apparent 3-dimensional reality, perspective and pictorial space.
 The forms are based upon ones I explored in the production of the 1976 Delixie show .